Log Horizon IV

 Princess Reinesia was introduced last-volume but didn't really impact the story until this book.
 I would like to take a moment to point out this is a great method of bringing characters into a story.
 Princess Reinesia was introduced as the daughter of a Duke, one of the more powerful nobles in the League.
 In volume 3, we saw Crusty form a relationship with her based on mutual desire to get out of socializing and work.
 So instead of the princess coming in out of nowhere, we already know this character and have a good idea of what she wants and who she is.
 Who she is, well she's what you might call a natural born NEET (Not in Education, Employment or Training) which is a term that came to describe a number of young folks after the recession hit and they graduated college and found no work waiting for them (there's also a population of them in Japan for separate but comparable reasons).
 Princess Reinesia is ,frankly, lazy, aimless and rather adrift.
 She dislikes associating with the young men of her class because they do nothing but shower her with compliments and empty gestures.
 She dislikes the young women of her class for much the same reasons.
 She doesn't have the drive or temperament to be a rebel so she just kinda mopes and hopes to be left alone to be lazy.
 I actually found myself somewhat sympathetic to her (on the flip side I am the guy who arranged his class schedule in the pursuit of having at least one day a week where I didn't have to put on pants but could just chill at home).
 However, when the Goblin army comes roaring down from the mountains she doesn't mope about the possible lost of her lifestyle; she worries about all the people in their path and tries to do what she can to help.
 She decides what she can do is cut the Gordian Knot of relations between the adventurers and the nobles of the League, and she does it pretty decisively even if the whole time she's trembling in fear that she's going to puke in front of everyone (also something I can sympathize with).

 We also got Scrub/Noobhorizon's doing front line combat with the Goblin Horde.
 I actually enjoyed this part of the story the most.
 It's a group of scrappy, willing kids who have just finished their training putting it to use to defend a town of innocent people against ye olde horde.
 The fight scenes are good and there's a real understanding of how to turn game mechanics into something that works for you instead of against you.
 I also really enjoy the kids team dynamic, it's different enough from the adults to feel fresh and new but is still a team full of good people who care and like each other.
 There are rough corners to their friendship, mainly because it's so new that it still squeaks if you handle it wrong.
 A good part of the drama here comes from Rudy, who’s a sorcerer with a secret.
 That secret means that bluntly Rudy doesn't belong on the battlefield and is the worse equipped person to be on the field.
-I can't say why because of spoilers but what I can say is that the very laws of the world are telling Rudy to stay home sit down and let someone else do the fighting and Rudy is telling the very physical laws of his universe to go to hell.
-The fact is Rudy is trying to swim uphill but he's doing so with all his heart so you can't help but cheer for the guy.
+I can't say why because of spoilers but what I can say is that the very laws of the world are telling Rudy to stay home, sit down, and let someone else do the fighting and Rudy is telling the very physical laws of his universe to go to hell.
+Rudy is trying to swim uphill but he's doing so with all his heart so you can't help but cheer for the guy.
 The fact that he's willing to throw himself out in front to help and protect people doesn't hurt either.
 I'll be honest part of me likes a guy who when told “you can't do this” says “fuck you I'll do it twice as good as you thought I could.”

 That said there are parts of the book that get a bit dry, mostly those told from Shiroe's view.
 I'm also disappointed in how Mr. Touno tells us things that are happening off screen in the blandest way possible at times, and his pulling back at the last moment from following the war all the way to the end.
 The end of this story has a lot of tell instead of show, which is something I hope Mr. Touno doesn't get into the habit of.
 Still, it's a fun story and one I enjoyed.
 Because of that Log Horizon 4 by Mamare Touno gets a B+.
 Next time, I think I should do a fantasy novel, don't you?
 Let's go somewhere new shall we?